 The most common example of looking at a football action from the perspective of position, moment, direction and speed is a pass.

-Every pass starts at a certain [x,y] coordinate on the pitch, based on where the player who is passing is located.
+Every pass starts at a certain location on the pitch, based on where the player who is passing is located.
 The player picks the moment of the pass, and passes the ball in a certain direction and with a certain speed.

 Deep run

-Let’s say a forward is making a deep run (see image).
-Let’s go into the four time-space characteristics for this deep run in a bit more detail.
+Let’s say a forward makes a deep run (see image).
+Let’s go into the four time-space characteristics for this deep run in more detail.

-The forward takes a position in between both central defenders (x) to create confusion about who is going to mark him or follow his deep run.
-He starts a few meters away from the offside line (y) so he can already gain speed before the pass is released by his teammate without being offside.
-He leans a bit forward, looks towards the goal and puts one leg in front of the other to accelerate faster (z).
+The forward takes a position between both central defenders (pitch position) to create confusion about who is going to mark him or follow his deep run.
+He starts a few meters away from the offside line (pitch position) so he can already gain speed before his teammate releases the pass without being offside.
+He leans a bit forward, looks towards the goal, and puts one leg in front of the other (body position) to accelerate faster.

 Moment